The Importance Of Mental Stimulation For Adult Dogs

 Busy schedules and time constraints

 Balancing work, personal commitments, and providing adequate mental stimulation for your dog can be challenging.
 However, it's important to prioritize your dog's mental well-being.
-Plan and specific times throughout the day for mental exercises, whether it's in the morning before work or in the evening before bed.
+Plan and schedule specific times throughout the day for mental exercises, whether it's in the morning before work or in the evening before bed.
 Even short but regular sessions can make a significant difference in your dog's mental stimulation.

 Limited access to outdoor spaces